 Business Information Technology Public Service and Commercial Art

-This certificate provides both aesthetic and commercial applications of photography.
-Beginning in the first semester, students will learn how to take pictures on assignment.
-Beginning, intermediate and advanced photography classes are offered in addition to core courses.
+This certificate provides exposure to both aesthetic and commercial applications of photography.
+Beginning in the first semester, students will learn how to take pictures using basic camera handling and exposure techniques.
+Beginning, intermediate and advanced photography classes are offered in addition to core courses with each level offering and expanded series of exercises.

 This certificate provides students with a primary technical specialty.
 Students completing this certificate can, by taking selected general education courses and a secondary technical specialty, have the opportunity to obtain an Associate Degree in Occupational Technology with a major in General Technology.
 Students should meet with their advisor(s) to select the proper courses to meet their particular educational goals.